Traceton/next-generator/README.md

 # :rocket: next-generator

 ## Your Next.js route, model, and page generator.
 CRUD more quickly.
 (Create-Read-Update-Delete)
+:heavy_exclamation_mark: Be sure to check out the Wiki for more info :heavy_exclamation_mark:

 ### next-generator is a extremely easy to use npm package for people using Nextjs, mongoose(mongoDb), and tailwindCss(optional) for their project.